The K-1 Fiancée Visa Roadmap (2025): A Complete Guide for a Filipina Fiancée

 Chapter 1: K-1 Fiancée Visa vs. CR-1 Spousal Visa

 Before you file anything, you face a critical choice.
-Should you bring her to the US as a fiance to get married, or get married in the Philippines first and bring her as a spouse?
-Each path has significant differences in time, cost, and process.
+Should you bring her to the US as a fiancé to get married, or get married in the Philippines first and bring her as a spouse?
+To make it clearer, here is a direct comparison:

 Key Consideration: The K-1 visa gets her to the US sooner, but the CR-1 visa grants her immediate permanent residency upon arrival.
 Carefully weigh the pros and cons of speed versus immediate stability.